 The most common lemongrass disease is called Rust which is caused by fungus.
 It can cause the leaves to dry out and if not controlled, the plant will eventually die.

-Regularly check your plants and underside of leaves to detect this, and remove the affected leaves to allow it to regrow.
-To prevent this problem, allow adequate space between each plant to ensure airflow.
+Regularly check your plants and underside of leaves to detect this, and remove the affected leaves to allow them to regrow.
+To prevent this problem, allow adequate space between each plant to ensure airflow, water at the base of the plant and not the leaves, and make sure the lemongrass is adequately fertilized.

-Rust can also develop on older plants which have been growing for a number of years.
+Rust can also develop on older plants that have been growing for a number of years.
 If this is a problem, consider replanting new lemongrass, by division, every 3 or so years.

 How To Grow Thick Lemongrass Stalks – ensure you choose the right variety.
 West Indian Lemongrass grows thick stalks.
 Check the ideal growing conditions favored by lemongrass and allow the plant to grow for a number of seasons for thicker stalks.